Invite Organization Members

 For example, if you have an organization-enabled application with an Application Login URI set to

-https://myapp.com/login, then the link sent in the email invitation that an end-user receives will be:
+https://myapp.com/login, then the link in the email invitation sent to the end user would be:

 Customize the user invitation flow